YassineJlassi123/HottelBookingSystem/README.md

 ### 🧪 Unit Testing
 - **Problem:** Testing services and controllers while isolating dependencies.

+## Problems I Faced
+I have encountered many problems, and I will break them down along with how I resolved each one.First Problem: Handling CSV FilesThe first issue I faced was with processing a CSV file.
+When trying to retrieve records, the values weren't being returned correctly.
+After debugging, I discovered that some headers and columns were being considered missing by my functions.
+To resolve this, I added HeaderValidated = null and MissingFieldFound = null, which finally allowed me to retrieve the records correctly from the CSV file.Second Problem: Room Allocation ServiceAnother problem occurred with the Room Allocation Service.
+My main objective was to create a function that automatically sets a room to "unavailable" after it is allocated, preventing it from being booked again.
+Ideally, a message indicating that the room is unavailable should appear, but in reality, nothing happened, and the same room could still be allocated multiple times.
+After researching, I found that using a lock could resolve this issue as it seemed related to thread sharing.
+Unfortunately, this didn’t work.
+So, I did further research and found that using a Singleton could help.
+I added the following line to my Program.cs:builder.Services.AddSingleton<RoomAllocationService>();This solved the problem, and now, the same room cannot be booked again unless its availability is reset.Third Problem: Pricing LogicThe third problem was not a functionality issue but a logical one.
+The issue was that the CSV file showed all hotels having the same base price as mine.
+To address this, I decreased my hotel booking price and added dynamic pricing factors.
+This helped differentiate my prices.I encountered many other problems, but through research and persistence, I was able to resolve them all.

 ## Running the Application

 To run the application, follow these steps: